-Janie: Since the MTHFR mutation can contribute to high heavy metals, there is a question if my single 1298 heterozygous mutation may have contributed.
+Janie: Since the MTHFR mutation can contribute to high heavy metals, there is a question if my single 1298 heterozygous mutation may have contributed, or my other methyl mutations like COMT.
 I’ve seen that happen to others.
-So today, I am treating that with methyl b-vitamins, just in case.
+So today, I am treating that with methyl b-vitamins, just in case, though I can’t be on methyl B12–have to use hydroxy B12.
 I needed to raise my b-vitamin levels anyway to help assist my compromised mitochondrial function!
-I haven’t done enough research on any other methylation SNPS I might have to comment.

 Elaine: I have treated my MTHFR mutation successfully with the active forms of B vitamins, Hydroxy B-12, Methyl Folate, P5P for B6, I also take B1, B2.

 WHAT ARE SURPRISES YOU HAD DURING THE ENTIRE HIGH COPPER JOURNEY?

 Janie: My biggest one was finding out that not only did I have high copper, I also had high lead (though not as high as the copper).
 Both were revealed by hair testing in 2015…and both came down after those six months of detoxing in 2015 as also revealed by another hair test.
 The second surprise was discovering that copper detoxing (or high copper) can cause SIBO…Small Intestinal Bacterial Overgrowth.
 Have never had gut problems in my life, then found myself with SIBO that I had to treat.
 The third surprise was that I started to detox again in 2016 by accident!